ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 export class MyModule {}
 ```

 The Angular compiler uses that information and adds all registered components which are used to the component definition.
-Actually the directives array in the compiled component looks somehow similar to Vue's approach with the components definition.
+Actually, the directives array in the compiled component looks somehow similar to Vue's approach with the components definition.

 In a simplified example, ComponentB would be compiled to this: